Learn - Troubleshooting

 The cap resets at the first of the next calendar month: 3 per month free, 10 per month Premium.

-Full mechanic on Budgets.
+Full details are on Budgets.

 Restore Backup says the file isn’t a backup

 If you have a backup .json that was downloaded from this app and the dialog still rejects it, the file may have been edited by another tool and lost its structure.
-Re-run Create Backup on the source budget if you still have it; otherwise the safer path is to start a fresh budget and re-enter the items.
+Re-run Create Backup on the source budget if you still have it; otherwise the safer path is to start a fresh budget and re-enter the flows.

-Full mechanic on Your Account.
+Full details are on Your Account.

 “Monthly profile update limit reached” when I try to change my username